palantir/gradle-baseline/README.md

 - `ImplicitPublicBuilderConstructor`: Prevent builders from unintentionally leaking public constructors.
 - `ImmutablesBuilderMissingInitialization`: Prevent building Immutables.org builders when not all fields have been populated.
 - `UnnecessarilyQualified`: Types should not be qualified if they are also imported.
+- `DeprecatedGuavaObjects`: `com.google.common.base.Objects` has been obviated by `java.util.Objects`.

 ### Programmatic Application